juliaguida/oystercard/apprenticeship_module_outlines.md

 How many of these can you tick off?

    [ ] We all understand every ticket in the backlog\
-   [ ] We do not have to ask for clarit on tickets in the middle of a sprint\
+   [ ] We do not have to ask for clarity on tickets in the middle of a sprint\
    [ ] All of our code is peer reviewed\
    [ ] We are sharing knowledge within the team\
    [ ] We all feel comfortable speaking openly in team retrospectives\